mpv-player/mpv/DOCS/man/options.rst

     other software using FFmpeg (consider ``ffprobe``).

-    Note that with external tracks (added with ``--sub-file`` and similar options) will have duplicate IDs.
-In that case, the first stream in order is selected.
+    Note that with external tracks (added with ``--sub-file`` and similar options), there will be streams with duplicate IDs.
+In this case, the first stream in order is selected.

 ``--edition=<ID|auto>``
     (Matroska files only)